Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-e8_ddoqo6iE.md

 ### Transcript

-> have i played dyson super program i haven't played it yet have you played it's not, no i haven't looks good it looks cool the feedback on it have you seen like when you when i watch people playing they put things down it's all so tasty with the little animations and yeah the feedback is super good it's also very fluent like it looks like i guess most those types of games like compared to satisfactory we're like you want to get from eight from point a to point b it can be like a huge thing whereas in zysosphere you're just like just blast off yeah
+> have I played dyson super program I haven't played it yet have you played it's not, no I haven't looks good it looks cool the feedback on it have you seen like when you when I watch people playing they put things down it's all so tasty with the little animations and yeah the feedback is super good it's also very fluent like it looks like I guess most those types of games like compared to satisfactory we're like you want to get from eight from point a to point b it can be like a huge thing whereas in zysosphere you're just like just blast off yeah